JEE Main Result

 What is the expected cutoff for the JEE Main 2026 exam?

 The expected cutoff for JEE Main 2026 varies by category and difficulty level.
 If we talk about the general category, the cutoff range is 90 to 92.
 For OBC, the cutoff might be 73 to 75, while SC/ST cutoffs are lower.
-The official cutoff will be released soon.

 What is the safe score for the JEE Main 2026 exam?